 (d) A waste management and litter control plan shall be provided on the site plans or as a separate document, which shall include specific provisions and actions to prevent accumulation of litter on the subject property and to prevent it from entering abutting properties and streets.

-4. Bicycle racks shall be provided in appropriate locations and identified on the site plans.
-Minimum bicycle rack space for one bike for each five automobile parking spaces or fraction thereof is required.
+Bicycle racks shall be provided in appropriate locations and identified on the site plans.
+One (1) bike rack space for each ten (10) automobile parking spaces or fraction thereof is required, with a minimum of two (2) bike spaces required.

 5. The location and design of any proposed site amenities, such as benches, bus shelters, playgrounds, etc. must be identified on the site plans.
 Designs shall be compatible with the overall design theme for the development.